Jared Young Player Props: Cubs vs. Guardians

 - Young hit .263 with two doubles and three walks.

-- Young got a hit in five of six games last year, but had no multi-hit games.
+- In five of six games last year, Young had a hit, but he did not have a multi-hit game.

-- Including all six games he appeared in a season ago, he did not hit a home run.
+- Including all six games when he logged a plate appearance a season ago, he did not hit a home run.

-- Young didn't have an RBI in six games played last year.
+- Young didn't have an RBI in six games played last season.

-- In one of his six games last year, he scored a run, with multiple runs on that occasion.
+- In one of his six games last year, he touched home plate, with multiple runs on that occasion.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.